Privacy & Security

 All the above information is available in this Privacy Policy.

 You may also request a copy of the personal data we process about you.
-This is known as your Right to Access.
-Additional copies where considered manifestly unfounded may be combined with a fee or rejected where deemed appropriate.
+This is known as your right of access.
+Additional copies, or requests which are manifestly unfounded or excessive, may be subject to a reasonable fee or rejected where permitted by law.

 It is very important that we have the correct information about you and we encourage you to let us know if any of your personal data is incorrect, e.g. if you have changed your name or moved address.
 Upon being notified we will ensure your data is updated accordingly.

 If we process your personal data in an unlawful manner, you may ask us to delete this information.
-It is however unlikely that we will delete your data unless you have settled the debt or it is closed.
+However, it is unlikely that we will delete your data where we need to retain it for debt recovery, legal, regulatory, complaint handling, fraud prevention or record-keeping purposes.

 If you have requested we correct your personal data or object to the processing, you may be entitled to the restriction of processing until we have been able to investigate the issue or confirm the accuracy of your personal data (or changed it in accordance with your instructions).
 This means that we (except for storing the personal data) may process your personal data only in accordance with your consent, or if necessary with reference to legal claims, to protect someone else's rights or if there is an important public interest in the processing.